-The Labex GR-Ex is pleased to announce the launch of the 2nd Training Course on red blood cells: genesis to pathophysiology in collaboration with the European School of Hematology (ESH), October 28-30, 2016.
+The Labex GR-Ex is pleased to announce the launch of the 2nd International Symposium on red blood cells in collaboration with the European School of Hematology (ESH), April 18-20, 2018.

 Laboratory of Excellence GR-Ex

 Over the past two decades, although dealing with important basic and clinical challenges, the field of red cell biogenesis has become neglected among young physicians and the scientific community.